 G: I don’t love Lucas.

-C: He’s never been great, but he certainly captured something when he created this story – strong enough that it still reverberates to this day, as the production of these new sequels show.
+C: He’s never been a great director, but he certainly captured something when he created this story – strong enough that it still reverberates to this day, as the production of these new sequels show.
 Like most people, I remember being blown away by the first film when I was a young boy, and even more so by The Empire Strikes Back and the now legendary father/son revelation.

 G: First one I saw was The Empire Strikes Back in the theater.
 It was fine, I guess.
 I hardly remember that viewing so maybe it didn’t really make an impact.
 Then I watched A New Hope at some point on video, followed by Return of the Jedi at the movies.
 I remember when the special editions came out, I fell asleep during A New Hope.